therealryan/gdxtest/README.md

 # gdxtest
-Test libs and classes useful when testing libgdx projects
+Test libs and classes useful when testing libgdx projects that use gdxtend